cultuurnet/uitpas-beheer-angular/docs/language.md

 There are a few exceptions to this rule:

-Brand names like **UiTPAS**.
+* Brand names like **UiTPAS**.

-Business concepts like **Kansenstatuut** and **Kansentarief**; which are rather local/national and thus no exact English equivalent exists.
+* Business concepts like **Kansenstatuut** and **Kansentarief**; which are rather local/national and thus no exact English equivalent exists.
+* Strings used for error feedback that need to be set dynamically.

 To ensure these concepts stay clear, their original Dutch name is used.

-Strings like error feedback that need to be set dynamically.